MadalinaCrina/RNBillsManagement/README.md

 React-native

 Manage the bills issued by a company.
-After authentication, the user can see the bills, can introduce another bill, and a chart with informations about the bills.
+After authentication, the user can see the bills, a chart with informations about the bills and can introduce another bill.